felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 learn, and by my own account, failed at it more   than I succeeded.
-Eventually, the feeling of being unable to reach  my full potential with Contxtful (and potentially hurting the company as a result) led me to quit my job and join [nesto](https://nesto.ca), in the hope that there lied the key  that would unlock this potential.

-I just didn't expect that key to be the threat  of getting the old boot!
+Eventually, the feeling of being unable to reach  my full potential with Contxtful (and potentially hurting the company as a result) led me to quit my job and join [nesto](https://nesto.ca), in the hope that there lied the key  that would unlock my potential.
+And would you believe it, each member of the DevOps team got to receive their own copy of the *DevOps Handbook*.
+This book was following me everywhere I went!
+So much time had elapsed since I started reading it that the second edition of the Handbook had now come out.

+Surely there was some secret sauce at nesto that would allow me to succeed where I failed at Contxtful.
+What new possibilities would allow me to escape the Valley of Despair?

+The answer came quickly:  for the first time in my life, I was threatened by termination.

 # Chapter 3: Good fold, Bad fold